Fantasy football: Four must-start NFL tight ends for Week 5

 Taysom Hill

 Hill is a fringe TE1 play this week in leagues that require starting the position.
-The New Orleans Saints playmaker was the No. 14 fantasy option last week and also comes in at No. 14 in my Week 5 rankings.
+The New Orleans Saints playmaker was the No. 14 fantasy option last week and comes in at No. 13 in my Week 5 rankings.

 Hill is the No. 13 option this season on a fantasy points per game basis.
 He scored in two of his three appearances this season and is being used mostly as a runner, but I like his odds of production again in Week 5 when the Saints host the Seahawks.